 We are all very aware of the increasingly complex world we are helping the students of today to prepare for.
 We don’t know what the jobs of the future will look like or the kinds of problems our students will face.
-One thing we do know, is that our students will need to be flexible, adapt to change easily, and be able to develop solutions and processes to deal with new problems and situations that arrive.
+One thing we do know is that our students will need to be flexible, adapt to change easily, and be able to develop solutions and processes to deal with new problems and situations that arrive.
 They’ll indeed, need to know what to do when they don’t know what to do.

-One of the skills that will equip students well into the future is the ability to visualise.
+One of the skills that will equip students well into the future is the ability to visualize.
 We want our students to be able to imagine new possibilities, to manipulate ideas and objects in their minds, to work with abstract concepts and to combine previously unrelated ideas into new products and solutions.

 - What would that look like in 3D?

 Ask students to look at the world in a different way.
 What do they notice when they start to observe the world around them, looking for examples of 3D objects and forms?
 Ask students to imagine how the objects would look if they could change some of the dimensions or make a flat object 3 dimensional.
 Encourage students to take note of the different shapes and forms they see in the world around them.
 How do shapes work together to form buildings, vehicles, animals, trees etc?

 Teachers often tell us that their student’s drawing skills improve once they start introducing them to Makers Empire’s 3D design software.
 We think it is a great habit for students to get into where they sketch their design idea before beginning to design it in 3D.
 Moving between the 2 design environments, asks students to transfer their thinking from one context to another and visualize how their designs will need to be formed if they will work as 3D structures